 There are actually a lot of reasons for excessive noise in the classroom environment besides students’ voices.

-There's the loud ventilation systems, classroom computers creating their own quiet hum, the buzz of fluorescent lighting, and other sounds from individual students like humming, tapping pencils, and sliding chairs in and out.
-Then there's the teacher's voice, of course, that must be louder than normal to be heard above everything else.
-Combine all of that with the poor classroom acoustics found in most schools and you have the recipe for a very noisy room.
+There’s the loud ventilation systems, classroom computers creating their own quiet hum, the buzz of fluorescent lighting, and other sounds from individual students like humming, tapping pencils, and sliding chairs in and out.
+Then there’s the teacher’s voice, of course, that must be louder than normal to be heard above everything else.
+Combine all of that with the poor classroom acoustics found in most schools and you have the recipe for a very noisy classroom.

 At my school building, classrooms are arranged in pods of four with a shared workroom in the middle.
 It’s a great arrangement except for one thing – each pair of classrooms shares a front door, hallway, and bathrooms.
 That means all the noise from kids coming in and out, toilets flushing, and sinks being used can be heard in both classrooms – all day long.
 So having noise IN the classroom, on top of all that, can be a real problem.